 A core course for Environmental Studies that will provide an overview of: 1) scientific principles on which studies of the environment are based; 2) current understandings of environmental problems from a scientific perspective; and 3) evaluation of scientific evidence.
 Prerequisites: Biology 105 or Chemistry 103 or Geography 121 or Geology 150 or Environmental Stds 101 or Environmental Stds 102 or Environmental Stds 103.

 - 204 – Intermediate Structure and Expression (French) (5 credits)

 Emphasis on reading and discussion of selected works and/or materials of current interest.
 Will count toward the fulfillment of the Bachelor of Arts language requirement.
 Prerequisite: French 203.
 This course replaced French 248 in 2015

 - 312 – Advanced French Grammar (5 credits)

 French 312, Advanced French Grammar.
-Prerequisties: French 204, or 248 with a grade of B or better.
+Prerequisties: Prerequisites: French 204, Placement Test, consent of instructor or French 248 with a grade of B or better.

 - 102 – World Regional Geography (3 credits)

 This course examines the geographical relationships between human societies and cultures, the natural environment, and historical/political changes that have shaped the contemporary world.
 It is also intended to develop a geographical perspective that fosters international awareness and a better understanding of major global issues.